 What Is Hidden Beam?
 Concealed beam

-What is hidden beam?
+What is a hidden beam?

-- The Hidden beam is a virtual beam that was originated by some one to make use of the BEAM free head room.
+- The Hidden beam is a virtual beam that was originated by someone to make use of the BEAM-free headroom.

-Why it is used ?
+Why it is used?

-Where it used in buildings ?
+Where did it use in buildings?

 - Hidden beams are generally inserted within the suspended slabs where slab thickness is considerable.

-Advantages of using hidden beam.
+Advantages of using the hidden beams.

 - This is more applicable in commercial buildings.